Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- Your attorney should carefully review all disclosures related to the predecessor and the circumstances of the litigation.
+- Your attorney should carefully review the details of the litigation disclosed in Item 3.

-- Inquiring with the franchisor about what specific changes have been implemented to prevent such issues from recurring is an important step.
+- It is important to ask the franchisor what specific changes have been implemented to prevent similar issues from occurring under the new ownership.

 Pattern of Litigation